Call now for your free quote: 800-891-5824

 Lincoln Financial Group is a well established underwriter in the long term care arena.
 It has underwritten its flagship Lincoln Moneyguard policy for over 35 years.
 It new policy series Lincoln Moneyguard Fixed Advantage certainly carries on the Moneyguard tradition.

-Generally speaking Lincoln Moneyguard Fixed Advantage policy is a good insurance value, but only in a vacuum.
+Generally speaking Lincoln Moneyguard Fixed Advantage policy is a very good insurance value today.

 I will be pleased to help guide you through all of your long term care insurance policy options today so you can find your best value.